apptension/sprint-planner/README.md

 ### Google
 - `GOOGLE_CALENDAR_ID` - ID of Google Calendar you want to use, default set to `primary`
+- `GOOGLE_ATTENDEE_EMAIL` - Email address of user to check if event is accepted for them.
+Default value `None` which means that all events will be loaded.

 ### Calendar parameters
 - `WORKING_HOURS_FROM` - Your start work hour, default value `9`.